1989Ryan/Semantic_SLAM/README.md

 This on-going project is Semantic SLAM using ROS, ORB SLAM and PSPNet101.
 Will be used in Robotics for semantic understanding and navigation.

-Now we can get visualized semantic map.
+Now we can get visualized semantic map, where yellow represents buildings and constructions, green represents vegetation, blue represents vehicles, and red represents roads and sidewalks.

 ![semantic SLAM](https://github.com/1989Ryan/Semantic_SLAM/blob/master/semantic_map.png?raw=true)